GhDamghani/Pirfis/README.md

-# Scripts Worth Sharing
+# Pirfis
- Scripts Worth Sharing
+Pirfis Is a Repository For Interesting Scripts